blacksky-algorithms/safe-skies-api/README.md

 When running in development mode with `npm run dev`, ts-node-dev will automatically restart the server when changes are made.
 The server will run on the port specified in your `.env` file (default is 5000).

-### Local OAuth Development
+### Local Development

-For OAuth development locally, you'll need to expose your local server to the public internet:
+For development locally, you'll need to expose your local server to the public internet:

 1. **Using ngrok**: